未命名项目 (31).jpeg

 Outstanding anti-interference capability

-The soldered and integrated design avoids poor contact, suitable for complex environments such as industrial and in-vehicle scenarios, reducing the risk of network disconnection
+The soldered and integrated design avoids poor contact, suitable for industrial and in-vehicle IoT devices & high-altitude base stations (embedded SIM cards resist harsh conditions), reducing the risk of network disconnection

 Extended device lifespan